Karnaphuli 230 MW (BPDB) Hydropower Plant

 (Source: Levanted)

 Karnaphuli Hydropower Plant, also called Kaptai Hydropower Station or simply Kaptai Hydro, is a Kaplan Turbine-based power plant in hydroelectric facilities which is a type of hydro turbine that uses propellers to create energy from flowing water.
 They are a kind of renewable energy and are utilized in low-head, high-flow settings situated on Karnaphuli River in Kaptai under Kaptai Upazila in Rangamati District of Bangladesh (Location:22.5064, 92.2156).
-It has been sponsored by the Bangladesh Power Development Board (BPDB) as a State-owned Power Plant (SOPP) for 60 years.
+It is sponsored by the Bangladesh Power Development Board (BPDB) as a State-owned Power Plant (SOPP) for 60 years.
 The power plant started its commercial operation on 26 February 1962 and, as per schedule, it was to retire on 25 February 2022.
 But observing the plans of the Power Division, it seems that the power plant will run for around 100 years.
 In this case, it will retire in 2062.

 Capacity